 - In one live-action segment of Homestar Runner, all four members of Limozeen appear on a Thanksgiving e-card.
 There is a conveniently placed turkey in order to hide the fact that one of the members is played by the creator's wife.

 - The Napster Bad short "Napster Dead?" has Lars Ulrich, among other people, bathing in a beer-filled bathtub.
 His naughty bits are perpetually covered with foam.

 - The Simpsons:

 - In an episode, used to censor a painting Marge had made of Mr. Burns.
 On the commentary, everyone talks about how much fun they had making those objects as small as possible.
 Lampshaded at the end of the episode, when Marge and Mr Burns discuss her portrayal of his genitalia and it sounds like neither of them actually saw that bit of the painting (due to the obstructions).

-- In another bit, Homer and Marge's nudity is concealed by wind-powered lawn ornaments.
+- In "Natural Born Kissers", Homer and Marge's nudity is concealed by wind-powered lawn ornaments.
 When Homer notes that the ornament in front of him is two men sawing a log in half, he asks, "Can we trade?
 I don't trust these guys."

 - In "Call of the Simpsons", Homer and Bart wind up naked after falling from a waterfall.
 After finding each other, Homer finds out his clothes are missing as he walks out into the open and a conveniently placed bird's nest covers his crotch.